Keiyō Line: History

-Planners originally envisioned the Keiyo freight line to go to Tokyo Freight Terminal, with connections to Tokaido Main Line, thus completing the outer loop for freight trains around Tokyo formed by the Musashino Line.The Rinkai Line reused the partially completed tunnel from Shin-Kiba to Tokyo Freight Terminal, with portion of tracks within the latter serving as a depot.
-The disused tracks between Tokyo Freight Terminal and Tokaido Line is now planned to be used for the Haneda Access Line.
+Planners originally envisioned a freight line connecting with Tokyo Freight Terminal and the Tokaido Main Line, providing a connection between the Musashino Line and the freight network south of Tokyo.
+The Rinkai Line later reused the partially completed tunnel between Shin-Kiba and Tokyo Freight Terminal, with part of the tracks at the latter used as a depot.
+The disused tracks between Tokyo Freight Terminal and the Tokaido Main Line are planned for reuse as part of the Haneda Airport Access Line.

-The final section of the Keiyo Line between Tokyo and Shin-Kiba opened on 10 March 1990.
-The platforms at Tokyo Station were originally built to accommodate the Narita Shinkansen, a planned (but never built) high-speed rail line between central Tokyo and Narita International Airport.
+The platforms at Tokyo Station were originally built to accommodate the Narita Shinkansen, a planned high-speed railway between central Tokyo and Narita International Airport that was never completed.

-However, in the 1990s, as the artificial island of Odaiba began developing as a commercial and tourist area in the middle of the Rinkai Line route, the Rinkai Line was re-purposed for use as a passenger line.
-While there is a through connection between the Rinkai Line and the Keiyo Line, it is only used by passenger trains in charter service, usually carrying groups to the Tokyo Disney Resort.
+In the 1990s, as Odaiba developed as a commercial and tourist area, the Rinkai Line was repurposed for passenger service.
+The Rinkai Line has a through connection with the Keiyo Line, but passenger trains use the connection only for charter services, usually carrying groups to the Tokyo Disney Resort.